Why Charities Should Treat Volunteers Like Donors

 - One in five Millennials (age 16-32) volunteered.
 Young adults attending college volunteer at twice as often as those who didn't attend college

 - Baby Boomers and the Silent Generation give more hours to volunteering.
 In 2015, Volunteers aged 65-74 averaged 88 hours of annual volunteering and those 75 and older averaged 100 hours.
+Older volunteers may be the sweet spot for likely donors.
+Just make sure you speak to them in a way that doesn't demean them in any way,

 - Working mothers have the highest rate of volunteering among all populations (36 percent).
 Parents with children under age 18 volunteer more than the national average (31.3 percent).